official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 454. On 20 February, the Security Council adopted resolution 1153 (1998) which
-increased the size of the Oil-for-Food programme, “to avoid any further deterioration of the current humanitarian situation”.186
+increased the size of the Oil-for-Food programme, “to avoid any further deterioration of the current humanitarian situation”.[^186]

 455. On 23 February, Mr Annan obtained an undertaking from the Iraqi Government to resume co-operation.
 In an MOU signed by Mr Annan and Mr Aziz, the Government of Iraq reconfirmed “its acceptance of all relevant resolutions of the Security Council”

-181 Campbell A & Stott R. The Blair Years: Extracts from the Alastair Campbell Diaries.
+[^181]: Campbell A & Stott R. The Blair Years: Extracts from the Alastair Campbell Diaries.
 Hutchinson, 2007.
-182  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 45.
+[^182]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,
-183 Campbell A & Stott R. The Blair Years: Extracts from the Alastair Campbell Diaries.
+[^183]: Campbell A & Stott R. The Blair Years: Extracts from the Alastair Campbell Diaries.
 Hutchinson, 2007.
-184 House of Commons, Official Report, 9 February 1998, column 11.
+[^184]: House of Commons, Official Report, 9 February 1998, column 11.
-185 Campbell A & Stott R. The Blair Years: Extracts from the Alastair Campbell Diaries.
+[^185]: Campbell A & Stott R. The Blair Years: Extracts from the Alastair Campbell Diaries.
 Hutchinson, 2007.
-186 UN Security Council resolution 1153 (1998).
+[^186]: UN Security Council resolution 1153 (1998).

 105